 We now know pretty much all we need to know about aging in order to develop medicines that can keep people truly youthful in old age, and if only we realized that, we’d be doing that development a whole lot faster.
 We often discuss the impact that a longer human lifespan might have on future societies, and even published an article devoted entirely to Life Extension and its impacts on civilization if we get it working.

 People, sometimes even experts in medicine, simply wave the challenge aside as a problem we can’t tackle, or not for a long time.
-This makes it a good topic for us here at EduQuarks, since we often deal with problems and challenges of the distant future, but something we’ll see today is that in this case, life extension isn’t something of the far future, or even of the future at all.
+This makes it a good topic for us here at EduQuarks, since we often deal with problems and challenges of the distant future and advanced technologies, but something we’ll see today is that in this case, life extension or the mastery on science of aging isn’t something of the far future, or even of the future at all.
 It’s just an extension into the next frontier of things we’ve been successfully doing for quite some time.
 We have to understand that the topic tends to invite blanket statements and proclamations about its viability because aging itself is quite a blanket term.

 Many of the concepts we associate with old age, are no longer viewed as natural causes of death, even though this is likely a mistake.
 We’ll be looking at Strategies for Engineered Negligible Senescence of organisms, which is quite a mouthful, so it’s abbreviated to SENS.
 What it means is researching ways to repair the damage to the cells and functional molecules in our bodies that drives us into disease and debility in old age.
 We’ll be covering seven main categories of SENS, all suffixed by that term, SENS, and I’ll introduce them in turn as we go.